nickzoic/nick.zoic.org/art/reverse-engineering-treadmill-fitshow-380x-lf380-jq001-0.6HP/index.md

 ![fs-bt-c1 pinout](img/fsbtc1.png)

-There's a "Fitshow" app but reviews are very poor and it wants me to make an account before proceeding, which I don't really want to do.
+There's a "Fitshow" app but reviews are poor and it wants me to agree to a bunch of stuff and make an account before proceeding, which I don't really want to do.

 Let's see if we can get away without it.